-The Rio Grande Water Conservation District (District) Special Improvement District No. 2 (Subdistrict), acting by and through its water activity enterprise, is applying for a CWCB blended interest rate loan for the Williams Creek Water Rights Purchase (Project).
-The Subdistrict is seeking to purchase a fractional surface water right from the WCSPD (WDID 7804672).
-This water right will be used as a source of exchange and augmentation water allowing for the augmentation of depletions to the Rio Grande due to groundwater pumping within the Subdistrict.
-Purchase of the water rights are anticipated in the spring of 2025.
+The Rio Grande Water Conservation District (District) Special Improvement District No. 2 (Subdistrict), acting by and through its water activity enterprise, applied for a CWCB blended interest rate loan for the Williams Creek Water Rights Purchase (Project).
+The Subdistrict is seeking to purchase a fractional surface water right from the Williams Creek SPD (WCSPD).
+This water right will be used for the augmentation of depletions to the Rio Grande due to groundwater pumping within the Subdistrict.
+Purchase of the water right is anticipated in the spring of 2025.
 A valuation of the water right, and all appurtenances associated therewith will be provided by the Subdistrict per the CWCB loan contract.
 The total Project cost is estimated to be \$716,000.
 See attached Project Data Sheet for a location map and Project summary.